-The Vin Fiz was built by Orville and Wilbur Wright – and is famous as the first aircraft to fly coast-to-coast with 70 landings and 12 crashes en route from New York to California!
-The aircraft image on this relic print is from an archival photo of the initial takeoff at Long Island in 1911 as the crowd cheers.
+The Vin Fiz was built by Orville and Wilbur Wright – and famous as the first aircraft to fly coast to coast with 70 landings and 12 crashes en route from New York to California!
+The aircraft image on this relic print is an archival photo of the initial takeoff at Long Island in 1911 as the crowd cheers.

 The Vin Fiz pilot, Cal Rodgers, had just learned to fly that summer at the Wright Brothers’ flying school in Dayton after only 90 minutes of instruction and was attracted by the Randolph Hearst Newspaper offer to pay $50,000 to anyone completing an Atlantic-to-Pacific flight in 30 days or less.